NEW SERIES: HOW TO FIND REST IN THE LORD

 Ancient Israel was given a new land, (see last post), a land flowing with God’s provision, a land where they would find rest from their enemies.
 The weekly Sabbath was to be the physical reminder and celebration of their calling to rest in God’s supply.

 However, that supply was dependant on their ability to obey the Law given to Moses.
 It was straight forward: obey the Law and receive the promises, disobey and forfeit.
 Simple.

 The Christian world is often no different, the rules and regulations just take a different form.
-A person’s spirituality is frequently measured by their attendance at church services, commitment to a church programme and the daily quiet time.
-Non-compliance is judged, and many burnt-out Christians drop out disappointed and disillusioned, thinking ‘It wasn’t supposed to be like this…’
+A person’s spirituality is measured by their attendance at church services, commitment to a church programme and the daily quiet time.
+Non-compliance is judged, and many burnt-out Christians drop out, tired of trying so hard, disappointed and disillusioned, thinking ‘It wasn’t supposed to be like this…’

-There is built into every human heart the understanding that we were made for something more, something bigger, something better.
-And the compulsion is to strive after it with all our human strength.
 And the result?
-Disappointment, failure, exhaustion.
-Or the thrill of achievement followed by the realisation that more striving is required to maintain the exalted position.
+Disappointment, failure, exhaustion—or the thrill of achievement, followed by the realisation that more striving is required to maintain the exalted position.

-If true rest and inner peace is found in the finished work of God (see previous 2 posts), rather than our own efforts, then it is all summed up in the person of Jesus.
+If true rest and inner peace is found in the finished work of God (see previous posts) rather than our own efforts, then it is all summed up in the person of Jesus.